Rhinemann/mage-hack/src/chapters/Characters_and_Traits.typ

 == Roles
-Your character has five role traits -- #trait[Scholar], #trait[Scoundrel], #trait[Scout], #trait[Soldier], and #trait[Speaker].
+Your character has five roles.
 While attributes represent your inherent qualities, each role trait represents a thematic grouping of experience, training, and skill.

 Your largest rated role usually corresponds to how you best contribute to a group, whereas for smaller rated roles, you're often better off relying on more proficient allies.

-The five roles can be used any time they apply:
+Among the roles one can be used in any situation:

 - #trait[Scholar] represents academic knowledge, including education, lore, the sciences, deduction, and research.

 - #trait[Scoundrel] sums up your knack for trickery, crime, spying, sleight of hand, defeating security measures like traps or alarms.